-A newborn baby skin is DIFFERENT from adult skin.
+Newborn baby skin is DIFFERENT from adult skin.

 Baby Skin Care Basic

-- A massage is an important one-on-one time.
+- A massage is an essential one-on-one time.
 Research shows that a baby’s very survival depends on being touched by others – as touch triggers hormones, boosts immunity, and helps fight disease.
 Also, massaged babies are calmer, sleep better, and cry less — every parent’s dream!

 - Using warm water in most areas is more than sufficient.
-Save your fragrance-free, ph-balanced soap for the areas that need it, like baby bottoms and chubby folds of skin.
+Save your fragrance-free, pH-balanced soap for the areas that need it, like baby bottoms and chubby folds of skin.

 - Most often, diaper rash is caused by the irritating wetness of a soiled diaper.